tmtxt/tmtxt.github.com/_drafts/2018-03-24-basic-logging-debugging-in-microservices-part-2.md

   // check if the user exist in the database const user = yield User.getByUsername(username);
   if (!user) {
-    return this.logger.push(‘warn’, ‘handleLogin’, ‘User does not exist’);
+    return this.logger.push('warn', 'handleLogin', 'User does not exist');
   }
-  this.logger.push(‘info’, ‘handleLogin’, ‘User exists’);

   // validate whether the user is still active if (!user.isActive) {
-    return this.logger.push(‘warn’, ‘handleLogin’, ‘User not active’);
+    return this.logger.push('warn', 'handleLogin', ‘User not active');
   }
-  this.logger.push(‘info’, ‘handleLogin’, ‘User is still active’);

   // validate password
   if (hashPassword(password) !== user.password) {
-    return this.logger.push(‘warn’, ‘handleLogin’, ‘Password not match’);
+    return this.logger.push('warn', 'handleLogin', 'Password not match');
   }
-  this.logger.push(‘info’, ‘handleLogin’, ‘Password matched’);

   // create auth token
   const authToken = generateAuthToken(user);